Si No Quieres No

-"Si No Quieres No" (Spanish: "If You Don't Want To") is a song by Mexican singers Luis R. Conriquez and Netón Vega, released on March 9, 2024 by Kartel Music.
+"Si No Quieres No" (Spanish: "If You Don't Want To, Don’t") is a song by Mexican singers Luis R. Conriquez and Netón Vega, released on March 9, 2024, by Kartel Music.
 It is the first song of both artists to chart on the Billboard Hot 100, debuting at number 86 and peaking at number 53.

 Background

 Luis R. Conriquez previewed the song in the podcast Experiencia Regia hosted by La Mole, in which he stated it would not appear on his album Corridos Bélicos, Vol. IV because he considered it already good enough to be a single.

-According to Luminate, the song amassed 7.9 million official streams in the United States in the May 3-9 tracking week.
+According to Luminate, the song amassed 7.9 million official streams in the United States in the May 3–9 tracking week.